Clery Act Compliance

 - REA will notify the IU Public Safety Director of Compliance when buildings or property owned or controlled by the university are bought or sold, or if the use of such property changes, to allow updates to the Clery Geography Map and building list.

-- REA will annually review the Clery Geography Maps and building lists with IU Public Safety.
+- REA will annually review the Clery Geography Maps and building lists with IU Public Safety and REA administration using software provided to Public Safety.

 - IU Public Safety: